drmikehenry/install-linux/install-linux.md

   - Binary `pandoc` will be in `$CABALDIR/bin` (`~/.cabal/bin`).
     Can be copied into `/usr/local/bin/`.

-- (optional) Install using cabal for latest version (fedora 17 is too old):
+- OPTIONAL: Install using cabal for latest version (fedora 17 is too old):

       sudo cabal update
       sudo cabal install pandoc